Enable javascript in your browser for better experience. Need to know to enable it? Go here.

 Joanna Parke, our Chief talent officer

-"We're really proud that 37.5% of our global management team are WUGM.
-Tracking advancement versus just overall numbers is key to ensuring the right and fair opportunities are provided to women and underrepresented gender minorities across Thoughtworks.
-Initiatives like the global Women in Leadership Development program are designed to accelerate WUGM’s leadership and presence in Thoughtworks.
+"We're really proud that 37.5% of our global management team are W/GD.
+Tracking advancement versus just overall numbers is key to ensuring the right and fair opportunities are provided to women or gender diverse across Thoughtworks.
+Initiatives like the global Women in Leadership Development program are designed to accelerate W/GD’s leadership and presence in Thoughtworks.
 Equal opportunity and, when necessary, equitable measures to ensure gender parity is what we continue to strive for." – Joanna Parke, Chief Talent and Operating Officer

 Global gender diversity by grade (operational and leadership roles)